prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ## Summary

-In this upgrade guide, you learned how to upgrade an ExpressJS-based REST API from Prisma 1 to the Prisma Framework that uses Photon.js and Lift.
+In this upgrade guide, you learned how to upgrade an ExpressJS-based REST API from Prisma 1 to the Prisma Framework that uses Prisma Client JS and Lift.
 In the future, we'll cover more fine-grained upgrade scenarios, based on more complicated database schemas as well as for projects that are using GraphQL Nexus and `nexus-prisma`.